dnvt/dnvt-folio/README.md

 ## Todos

+[x] - Create the theme light
-[ ] - Continue with the Dark theme color
+[x] - Continue with the Dark theme color
+[ ] - Update all the Figma file with
 [ ] - Deal with the Dark and Ligth Mode

 ---